CodeShadowing95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14- Convert a number from base 10 to base 16
 15- Encode and decode text using rot 13 encryption
-16- Print every other line from the input, starting with the first line
+16- Print every other line from the input, starting with the first line 17- Add the 2 numbers stored in the env. variables WATER and STIR and print the result